 If plants can be used to heal our physical bodies in a way that's natural and involves fewer side effects than other possible treatment options, is it possible that plants can heal us mentally too?

 As it turns out, the answer is yes (to an extent).
 There are many ways that people can use the power of plants to ease symptoms of mental illness, including anxiety and depression.
 In less severe cases, plant therapy can help lift us after a stressful day or when we're in a bad mood.
 Plant therapy can be used as a natural alternative to other treatments in minor cases or complement other treatments.
 Used as a coping mechanism, plant therapy can assist with long-term success, recovery, and well-being.

 There are many ways that plants can be used therapeutically to improve our mental health.
 Choosing the right method for you depends on your interests and personality.
 Some of these things may work for you and not for others, and vice versa.
 Some of the main ways that plants can be used to help boost your mood or deal with symptoms of deeper issues like anxiety and depression are:

 - Gardening/taking care of plants

 - Healthy eating/diet

-These things can be used individually or in a combination as part of a healthy lifestyle.
+These things can be used individually or in combination as part of a healthy lifestyle.
 You can choose to take them up on your own or do more research and seek out guidance to get the maximum benefit.
-For example, you can start a garden yourself and experience a lot of benefits or participate in a horticultural therapy program for additional help.
+For example, you can start a garden yourself and experience many benefits or participate in a horticultural therapy program for additional help.

 According to Healthline, "Aromatherapy is the use of organic compounds to improve your mood, mental state, or health.
 These organic compounds are called essential oils.
 They're made from various plant parts, such as roots, seeds, leaves, and blossoms."
-Note that experts aren't completely sure how these oils work, and they don't work for everyone, but some of them can be used to help with depression (just not cure it).
+Note that experts aren't completely sure how these oils work, and they don't work for everyone, but some can be used to help with depression (not cure it).

 Some essential oils recommended for treating symptoms of depression are: